andrew-smith-public/keywords/README.md

 - **Case-sensitive**: "Email" and "email" are treated as different keywords
 - **Exact token match**: No wildcard support; searches match tokens as split during indexing
-- **Memory bound during indexing**: Entire index must fit in memory during construction (~15 million keywords in 4GB RAM for high cardinality data).
+- **Memory bound during indexing**: Entire index must fit in memory during construction.
 No disk spooling during index build.
 - **Memory bound during searching**: Entire index must fit in memory
 - **Single-threaded indexing**: Indexing is not parallelized (but I/O is optimized)
 - **No incremental updates**: Index must be rebuilt if Parquet file changes